devisis/myrag/TESTING.md

 - As a user I can update profile so that I can make changes to saved information.
 ![Update Profile](documentation/features/default-delivery-information.png)

-- As a user I can sign in and out so that I can securely acces saved information.
+- As a user I can sign in and out so that I can securely access saved information.
 ![Sign In](documentation/features/login.png)
 ![Sign Out](documentation/features/sign-out.png)